 Heart Disease Prevention Program About Our Program

 The Heart Disease Prevention Program involves two visits to the Human Performance Clinical Research Lab.
 Prior to your testing visit, you will need to complete several questionnaires and have blood and urine collected at one of our contracted specimen collection sites.
 The questionnaires include medical history and behavioral health questionnaires and an optional diet diary.
 During your testing visit, several measurements are taken to assess body composition, lung function, strength, and flexibility.
 You will undergo a treadmill test to assess your functional capacity and heart function.
-This visit lasts approximately 2 hours.
+This visit lasts approximately two hours.
 During your follow-up visit, we review your results with you and provide suggestions for lifestyle changes.
 You will receive a booklet containing your results.
 We will forward your results to your physician at no charge upon request.

 How to Participate Important Information